-Therefore, if your priority is fast browsing and streaming through sites, then a browser extension is your best bet.
+Therefore, if your priority is fast browsing and streaming through sites, then a Firefox VPN extension is your best bet.
 However, if you are thinking more from the point of view of security and encryption, and want to protect all your traffic, then you should be aiming for a stand-alone VPN client.

 WebRTC Leak Protection

 WebRTC, otherwise known as Web Real-Time Communication, is a built-in program that allows browser-to-browser communication through audio, video, and data transfer.
 This program can be found in many browsers, including Firefox, Chrome, and Opera.
 In short, WebRTC poses a risk for VPN users because it might leak their real IP address.
 Therefore, top-of-the-market VPN providers offer WebRTC leak protection to their users.